 Writing during a Time of International Crisis

 However, over here in the Writing Gym, we are all about being real and having real solutions.
-This is what I want to talk to you about today.

 So, please use this time wisely.
 It’s a real gift to write.